UG and MSc Project Ideas

 If you are tackling a web-based project then you should be prepared to use a technology stack with something like Flutter (and Dart) or Angular+Bootstrap (and Typescipt) or Svelte as the front-end and a well-defined HTTP API to any back-end.
 For Svelte, see SvelteKit.
 Note, you may not need to implemented your own back-end services, for example a static back-end may suffice or you may be able to use a cloud service such as Firebase.

-If you want to tackle one of the CS projects then please write up a brief (one page) summary of:
+If you want to tackle a CS project then please write up a brief (one page) summary of:

 AI, Data Science